aoyingxue/COMPAS-racial-bias/README.md

  Azure Hackathon: COMPAS Racial Bias and Predict Scores

 ## Authors
-### Yuki (Yingxue) Ao (She/Her)
-Responsible for the implementation of the whole project: Python-based web application, back-end deployment on Microsoft Azure, Building the model and predicting the scores.
+Yuki Ao, responsible for the implementation of the whole project: Python-based web application, back-end deployment on Microsoft Azure, Building the model and predicting the scores.
 She is currently enrolled in Master of Science in Customer Analytics (MSCA) in Washington University in St. Louis.
 Actively in job hunting.
 Feel free to connect at [LinkedIn](https://www.linkedin.com/in/aoyingxue/) or [GitHub](https://github.com/aoyingxue).

 ## Packages and Platforms